madewithsalt/RESTAR-CodingExercise/README.md

 - API Type definitions specific to this project can be found in `types/api.d.ts`

 #### Uploader Behavior and LocalStorage
-Because this is a static-hosted website with no live backend, I have leveraged local browser DataStorage to persist uploaded files in memory for demonstration purposes.
+Because this is a static-hosted website with no live backend, I have leveraged local browser LocalStorage to persist uploaded files in memory for demonstration purposes.
 I have noted where such code would be best handled server-side if this were a production-ready application.

-## Page: Upload Properties CSV - `/upload`
+## Page: Upload Properties CSV - `/`

 ## Page: View Properties "API" - `/property` or `/property?id=<property_id>`